About

 My mental health commitments

-Outside of writing for the blog, my full-time job, and parenting, when the right opportunities comes along, I use my marketing skills pro bono for charities.
-The most recent of which is Be;Live, a charitable initiative that aims to create the biggest annual mental health event the UK has ever seen.
+Outside of writing for the blog, my full-time job, and parenting, when the right opportunities come along, I use my marketing skills pro bono for charities.
+The most recent of which is Be;Live, a charitable initiative that aimed to create the biggest annual mental health event the UK has ever seen.
 The mission behind the event is to raise vital funds for mental health charities on the front line.
 Something very close to my heart.

 Visit www.belive.org.uk for more details.